SoftingIndustrial/datafeed-edge-connector/Licenses/OpenSourceLicenses.md

 | util-linux | [UBUNTU](https://ubuntu.com) | Within image: /usr/share/doc/util-linux/copyright | unmodified, packet installed as provided by Ubuntu |
 | zlib1g | [UBUNTU](https://ubuntu.com) | Within image: /usr/share/doc/zlib1g/copyright | unmodified, packet installed as provided by Ubuntu |

-For the versions starting from 3.20, the following components are used:
+For the versions starting from 3.20 to 3.80 and the new version number schema starting with 2024.01, the following components are used:

 | Name | Source | License | Change Info |
 | ---- | ------ | ------- | ----------- |